Temple of Peace, Cardiff: History

 Davies wanted the Temple of Peace and Health to be "a memorial to those gallant men from all nations who gave their lives in the war that was to end war", so it was dedicated to the memory of those who died in that war.

 In founding the Temple, Davies intended to combine the goals of peace and health and to express these ideals in the architectural design of the building.
 The building's architect, Sir Percy Thomas, was awarded the bronze medal by the Royal Institute of British Architects for its design.
 The foundation stone was laid by Viscount Halifax in 1937.
-The building opened on 23 November 1938, with a ceremony that featured Minnie James ofDowlais, who lost three of her sons in World War I.
+The building opened on 23 November 1938, with a ceremony that featured Minnie James of Dowlais, who lost three of her sons in World War I.

 The Temple of Peace and Health was bombed in July 1968 by Welsh nationalists in protest at the approaching investiture of Prince Charles (now Charles III) as Prince of Wales.

 In 2018, Cardiff University bought the Temple of Peace from Public Health Wales, although the Welsh Centre for International Affairs remains as leaseholder of part of the building.